 Elevation: 148 feet / 45 meters

-The Alpine Ridge Trail is short but the elevation and altitude can make it a little more difficult than it looks.
+The trail to Alpine Ridge is short but the elevation and altitude can make it a little more difficult than it looks.
 But, the amazing views at the top are more than worth the short climb.
-During summer you can enjoy panoramic views of wildflowers and towering mountains.
-You can do this trail from June to October, but make sure to take a jacket with you to the top.
+During summer you can enjoy panoramic views of wildflowers and towering mountain peaks.
+You can hike to Alpine Ride from June to October, however, be sure to take a jacket with you to the top.
 It can get pretty windy and cold, even in summer.

 Recommended Reading: Average Hiking Speed: Why it’s Important and How to Calculate it

 Distance: 7 miles / 11 kilometers

 Elevation: 1,870 feet / 560 meters